 Damage Assessment

-Conducting damage assessment following an incident to produce data to help decision makers at the local, state, and federal level do the following:
+Conducting damage assessment following an incident to produce data to help decision makers at the local, state, and federal levels do the following:

 - Identify unmet needs of survivors and communities